fbokhari7/Law-Schools/README.md

 # Law-Schools

+Law School Database Schema

-This project defines a relational database schema for storing and managing data related to law schools, including admissions, bar exam results, employment statistics, grants, student debt, gender distribution, and racial demographics.
+This project defines a relational database schema for managing and storing data related to law schools.
+The schema is designed to hold various data points regarding law school demographics, such as gender and racial distribution.
+The database already contains data for law schools, gender demographics, and race demographics.

 Database Structure